 - Access to 12-Step support groups

-- 12 months of free aftercare following treatment
+- Free aftercare for 12 months, following treatment

 For more information on the gaming addiction treatment that we offer at Life Works, as well as the type of therapy that is involved, please visit our approach to addiction treatment page.